In a Rugged Landscape, Picturesque Coeur d'Alene, Idaho Boasts Bountiful Outdoor Recreation, a Rich Quality of Life and Breathtaking Scenery

-Today Coeur d'Alene is cozy, hip and very relaxed.
-With a tourism marketing push in recent years, this mountain hamlet now boasts a slightly upscale mountain vibe, not to mention an outdoor-oriented lifestyle, conservative Western values, abundant outdoor recreation opportunities and plenty of fresh air.
+Today Coeur d'Alene is cozy, trendy and very relaxed.
+With a tourism marketing push in recent years, this mountain hamlet now boasts an upscale mountain vibe, not to mention an outdoor-oriented lifestyle, conservative Western values, abundant outdoor recreation opportunities and plenty of fresh air.

-The median home price is $335,000.
-Neighborhoods are wooded, and residences range from ranch ramblers and raised ranch ramblers to stunning mountain chalets with lake views.
+The median home price is $467,000, a 27% increase since a year ago, primarily thanks to Californians moving here in the wake of Covid 19.
+Prices are expected to increase another 25% over the next year.
+Neighborhoods are wooded, and residences range from ranch ramblers to stunning mountain chalets with lake views.
 A few mobile home parks are here, too, as are apartments.
-The median monthly rent is $1,048.

-Idaho is somewhat of a mixed bag when it comes to retirement and taxes.
-Social Security is not taxed, but most other retirement income, excluding Railroad Retirement and public pensions, is taxed at ordinary income rates between 1.1% and 6.9%.
-Taxpayers age 65 and older can exclude up to $33,456 of income (single) and up to $50,184 (married) from qualifed retirement plans.
-Homeowners age 65 or better with income of $30,450 or less are eligible for a property tax reduction of up to $1,320, and people age 65 or better with income of $44,510 or less can defer property tax payments.
-In Coeur d'Alene, yearly property taxes on a $335,000 home are approximately $2,660.
+Idaho is mostly friendly when it comes to retirement and taxes.
+Social Security is not taxed, but most other retirement income, excluding Railroad Retirement and public pensions, is taxed at ordinary income rates between 1.1% and 6.9%, depending on annual income.
+Homeowners age 65 or better with annual income of $31,900 or less are eligible for a property tax reduction of up to $1,320.
 The state sales tax is 6%, but prescription drugs are exempt.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Coeur d'Alene is .62%.
+The annual taxes on a $467,000 home are approximately $2,895.